capmeth/acid/docsite/docs/configuration/options.md

 ## useFilenameOnly

-Force use of filename as component name?
+Forces use of filename as component name.

 ```js label="spec"
 useFilenameOnly: true | false